Haroonabdulrazaq/youtube/README.md

 # Youtube Clone

  EMBEDDING IMAGES AND VIDEO.
-This project is designed to test and our knowledge on Embedding Videos and images, by building a Replic of Youtube
+This project is designed to test and our knowledge on Embedding Videos and images, by building a Replica of Youtube

 ## Built With